wembaye/Application_Kaiser/README.md

 It is located in the home directory

 # To start the application
-initialize: first, we need to get node_modules.
-Simply run in the node: npm init and then: npm install
+initialize: first, we need run: npm install

 start: to start the node application, I installed nodemon.
 To run it, simply write: npm start